-Freehold land and buildings - 50 years straight line Fixtures, fittings and equipment - 3-5 years straight line Plant and machinery - 10 years straight line Motor vehicles - 7 years straight line
+Freehold land and buildings - 50 years straight line Fixtures, fittings and equipment - 3-5 years straight line Plant and machinery - 10 years straight line

+Motor vehicles - 7 years straight line

 Assets in the course of construction are included at cost.
-Depreciation on these assets is not charged until they are brought into use and reclassified to the appropriate asset class.
+Depreciation on these assets is not charged until they are brought into use and reclassified to freehold or leasehold land and buildings.